-Have you ever heard of frozen shoulder syndrome?
-Did you know it is linked to menopause?
-I didn’t know any of this until a few years ago, when I was actually suffering from immobilizing pain.
+I hadn’t heard of frozen shoulder syndrome until a few years ago, when I was suffering through acute pain.
+I certainly didn’t know it was connected to menopause.
 You would think somewhere along the way I would have learned about this, since I am a menopausal woman.
 But it’s just one of the aspects of this medical condition that is infuriating.

 To explain, it helps to tell you a story of one snowy Christmas in Wisconsin: